 #> 6 6 16.5 16.6

-for each model, and is equivalent to running spread()
+#> # … with 4 more rowsThe function spread_predictions() is similar to the example which runs add_predictions() for each model, and is equivalent to running spread() after

-running gather_predictions()
+running gather_predictions():

 Exercise 23.3.3

-do?
+What does geom_ref_line() do?
 What package does it come from?

 Why is displaying a reference line in plots showing residuals useful and important?

-adds as reference line to a plot.
+The geom geom_ref_line() adds as reference line to a plot.

-with default settings that are useful for visualizing models.
+It is equivalent to running geom_hline() or geom_vline() with default settings that are useful for visualizing models.

 Putting a reference line at zero for residuals is important because good models (generally) should have residuals centered at zero, with approximately the same variance (or distribution) over the support of x, and no correlation.